shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-using-avalanche.md

 # Introduction

-In this tutorial you will learn how to deploy a Solidity smart contract to the Avalanche FUJI testnet using HardHat, then create and deploy its subgraph to the Subgraph Studio.
+In this tutorial you will learn how to deploy a Solidity smart contract to the Avalanche Fuji testnet using HardHat, then create and deploy its subgraph to the Subgraph Studio.

 ![Subgraph Studio](../../../.gitbook/assets/graph.png)

-You can build a subgraph schema if you know the address of the smart contract, assuming that the contract is verified on etherscan.
-If not, you can provide the local path of the ABI to the graph CLI to create the subgraph schema.
-Hardhat by default, do not export the ABI after compilation of the smart contract.
-But we can edit the configuration, so that the ABI shall be exported.

 The Subgraph Studio is where you can build and create subgraphs.
 You can add metadata to your graphs (even after deploying your subgraphs), deploy multiple versions of your subgraphs, as well as publish them to the decentralized Graph Explorer.
 Do note that publishing a subgraph is different from deploying a subgraph.
 When you deploy a subgraph, you alone can access it.
 But when you publish it, it's created on-chain, and everyone can access it.

 You can also test your subgraphs in the Playground, where you can run graphql queries without incurring any querying fees.
 In this tutorial, you shall also learn how to create and deploy your subgraph to Subgraph Studio using an Avalanche smart contract.

+When you know the address of a smart contract, assuming that the contract is verified on etherscan, you can easily build a subgraph schema for it.
+If not, you can provide the local path of the Application Binary Interface (ABI) to the Graph CLI in order to create a subgraph schema.
+By default, HardHat does not export the ABI after compilation of the smart contract.
+However it is possible to use a HardHat plugin to automatically export the ABI when a smart contract is compiled.

 # Prerequisites